lucavictor220/back-up-scripts/README.md

 - Make sure you have the permission to execute the scripts.
 Use `chmod` command.

 - Make sure you have the same username as the one saved in .zshrc and .bashrc.

+- Git is installed, but you have to add your ssh-key with `chmod 400 ~/.ssh/id_rsa` command.